compsocialscience/summer-institute/host.md

 For a much more detailed description of the process of hosting a partner location, please consult our [Handbook for Organizers](https://docs.google.com/document/d/1InRTZJPbh9P1Qnc1VBB7UxDflXaxNqhEygBnO7yGBoQ/edit?usp=sharing)

-### Call for Applications 2025
+## Call for Partner Locations in 2026

-Dear friend of SICSS,

-We are excited to announce the call for applications to host SICSS partner locations in 2025!

-As in past years, fundraising to support the continued growth of the program remains a challenge. **Unfortunately, we will not be able to provide funding for partner locations for the 2025 season.** SICSS leadership remains committed to supporting the growth of the program, and we hope to secure funding for sites once again in 2026.

-At this time, we encourage organizers who have the capacity and means to do so to look into self-sponsoring their location via their own universities or organizations, or through developing partnerships with non-profit organizations or corporations.

-Applications will be reviewed by SICSS leadership.
-We ask that all applying to host a partner location complete the short form below.
-For any questions, please refer to the F.A.Q. or contact us at rsfcompsocsci@gmail.com.

-With very best wishes,
-*Chris Bail, SICSS Director*
+In 2026, partner locations will continue the SICSS tradition of combining lectures and group exercises with collaborative, participant-led research projects.
+Most sites run for two weeks, though shorter or longer formats are possible.
+Organizers may use our open-source teaching materials, adapt them, or develop new content to meet the needs of their audience.

+A major update for 2026: **the new [Tech for Open Minds (TOM) initiative](https://sicss.io/stories/2025-08-18) will be one pathway to secure SICSS funding this year.** TOM is a multi-year initiative focused on how digital technologies influence open-mindedness, humility, and polarization.
+Locations seeking TOM funding must demonstrate in their application how their proposed program will contribute to TOM’s mission through curricular focus and research incubation.

+#### Funding and Budgeting
+In our experience, the minimum budget to support an in-person partner location is about $11,000 USD, though this varies by location and scope.
+Virtual events can be run at lower cost.
+While most SICSS partner locations are self-funded through host institutions or partnerships, TOM-aligned proposals may be eligible for support.

+#### Application Process
+Applications to host a SICSS partner location in 2026 will open in mid-November and are due by December 1, 2025, 5pm US Eastern Time.

+Locations applying for TOM funding must explain:
+- How your program will advance the TOM mission.
+- The specific curricular, research, or outreach activities planned.
+- How your team will ensure accessibility and diversity in participation.

+All SICSS partner locations must have at least one organizer who is a SICSS alum and at least one faculty member or senior employee at a sponsoring institution.
+We also ask all organizers to review the SICSS Handbook for Organizers and commit to our guiding principles, including keeping training free for participants and releasing all original materials open source.

 ### How to Apply

-**Applications to host a partner site in 2025 are due on December 1st (2024) by 5pm U.S. E.S.T.
+**Applications to host a partner site in 2026 are due on December 1st (2025) by 5pm U.S. E.S.T.
 Please send completed applications to `rsfcompsocsci@gmail.com`.
-[Click here to access the application template.](https://docs.google.com/document/d/1HjFJljDT8a04Oy6tuJOsLyShcn-ypZLmV8cMt6X1woQ/edit?usp=sharing)**
+[Click here to access the application template.](https://docs.google.com/document/d/1bXk8POT5iOqrVgErOtwu0ovHhQuQ_CA2f4sutdp5GgE/edit?usp=sharing)**

 ### Frequently Asked Questions

 ##### What if I want to host a partner location in a different time zone from other locations?

-That’s fine.
+That’s fine!
 Each year we have locations spread around the world.

 ##### How can I learn more about what it is like at a partner location?